Paul-Ferrell/hpctoolkit/doc/FORMATS.md

 Additional notes:
  - `pValues` and `pCtxIndices` point outside the sections listed in the [`profile.db` header](#profiledb-version-40).
+ - The arrays pointed to by `pValues` and `pCtxIndices` are subsequent: only padding is placed between them and `pValues < pCtxIndices`.
+This allows readers to read a plane of data in a single contiguous blob from `pValues` to `pCtxIndices + nCtxs * 0xc`.
  - `metricId` is usually a `propMetricId` listed in the [`meta.db` performance metrics section](#metadb-performance-metrics-section), unless this is the block for the "summary profile" in which case `metricId`